elixir-lang/elixir/lib/elixir/pages/unicode-syntax.md

 Identifiers in Elixir are case sensitive.

 Elixir requires all atoms and variables to be in NFC form.
-Any other form will fail with a relevant error message.
+If another form is given, NFC is automatically applied.
 Quoted-atoms and strings can, however, be in any form and are not verified by the parser.

-In other words, the atom `:josé` can only be written with the code points `006A 006F 0073 00E9`.
-Using another normalization form will will be overridden by the tokenizer, which will use the NFC form; prior to Elixir 1.14 this would be an error at compile-time, but now Elixir's formatter can fix it.
-On the other hand, `:"josé"` may be written as `006A 006F 0073 00E9` or `006A 006F 0073 0065 0301`, since it is written between quotes.
+In other words, the atom `:josé` can only be written with the code points `006A 006F 0073 00E9` or `006A 006F 0073 0065 0301`, but Elixir will rewrite it to the former (from Elixir 1.14).
+On the other hand, `:"josé"` may be written as `006A 006F 0073 00E9` or `006A 006F 0073 0065 0301` and its form will be retained, since it is written between quotes.

 Choosing requirement R6 automatically excludes requirements R4, R5 and R7.